-If the student does not demonstrate behavioral improvement at the end of the probationary period he/she will be dismissed in writing by the Director.
+If the student does not demonstrate behavioral improvement at the end of the probationary period, or is dismissed immediately, he/she will be notified in writing by the Director.
 Further behavioral violations during the probationary period will result in dismissal prior to the end of the probationary period.
+Students may apply for readmission, in writing, after a 6 month waiting period.